 Kids generate chaos and disorganization – it is a normal part of creativity and play!

-Do your kids have an area where they enjoy to draw or write?
+Do they have an area where they enjoy drawing or writing?
 Where do they build their towers or assemble their Legos?
 Do they have a quiet place to read or do homework?
 Now some more difficult questions: Is there a place for everything to go away?
 Are the kids accountable for maintaining these spaces?
-Do you kids know how to let go of artwork or toys they have outgrown?
-It may seem so much easier for parents, to pick everything up after bedtime, or sneak some drawings into the recycling bin; but this set up harmful habits that you may come to regret later.
+Do your kids know how to let go of artwork or toys they have outgrown?
+It may seem easier for parents to pick everything up after bedtime, or sneak some drawings into the recycling bin; but this sets up harmful habits that you may come to regret later.
 It’s important to teach kids the essential skills that will help them develop into more organized, efficient and responsible adults.

 - Establish a daily routine with everyone’s responsibilities clearly defined.

 - Get out the door in the morning more efficiently.